-cal-ir@ripe.net> All registry related operational issues are discussed here.
+<local-ir@ripe.net> All registry related operational issues are discussed here.
 Announcements of upcoming Local IR Training courses and other matters which are of interest to all Local IRs are posted to this list.
-This is a closed list and only open to contributing local registries.
+This list is moderated and is a closed list, only open to contributing local registries.